- For how many days should we stay?

 The facilities and guides are used to full capacity during the peak seasons of Christmas and Easter.
 At all other times booking is not really required.
 If you arrive impromptu in Dinsho during the afternoon all arrangements can be made for the next day.

 - What kind of eating places are there in Dinsho town?

 There are several local restaurants in Dinsho offering the standard range of Ethiopian dishes at a very low price.
-Otherwise come prepared to cook your own food at the Dinsho lodge or campsite.
+Otherwise come prepared to cook your own food at campsite at the BMNP headquarters.
 Bottled water can be purchased in the shops in town.